 The Gordon House Designed by Frank Lloyd Wright

 At the base of the hill that leads up to the Oregon Garden and resort sits the only building in the state designed by Frank Lloyd Wright.
-The Gordon House is a beautiful example of Wright’s Usonian series, which was designed for working class home buyers.
-Wright designed it in 1957 and it was finished in 1963, after his death.
+The Gordon House is a beautiful example of Wright’s Usonian series, designed for working-class home buyers.
+Wright designed it in 1957.
+The home was finished in 1963, after his death.
 The owners, Evelyn and Conrad Gordon, lived in Wilsonville, just south of Portland.
 In 2001, later owners decided to destroy it.
 Fortunately, the Frank Lloyd Wright Conservancy stepped in and managed to get grants to move the home.
 Now it’s one more reason to visit the Oregon Garden.

 If You Go to The Oregon Garden Resort

-I’m kind of embarrassed to admit that I’ve lived in Portland since 2000, and this was my first trip to the Oregon Garden and Oregon Garden Resort.
-Now I want to visit in every season!
-I don't think there’s a bad time of year to go.
+I’m embarrassed to admit that I’ve lived in Portland since 2000, and this was my first trip to the Oregon Garden and Oregon Garden Resort.
+Now I want to visit every season!
+I don’t think there’s a bad time of year to go.
 Special events happen seasonally.
-From January until June, you can do yoga at the garden.
+From January until June, you can do yoga in the garden.
 Yogis stretch in the resort’s Fireside Lounge in January, then move outside in spring.
 During the summer, you can see movies in the garden.
-December offers ice skating, Christmas lights and visits with Santa.
+December offers ice skating, Christmas lights, and visits with Santa.